-7. The traditional liturgical norms of the Church prohibit women (young girls, married women, religious) from serving the priests at the altar, even in chapels of women's homes, convents, schools and institutes.
+7. The traditional liturgical norms of the Church prohibit women (young girls, married women, Religious) from serving the priest at the altar, even in chapels of women's homes, convents, schools and institutes.

-However, norms have been published according to which women may:
+However, norms have been published according to which

-(a) proclaim the Scripture readings, except the Gospel.
+a) Proclaim the Scripture readings, except the Gospel.
 Use should be made of modern technical means, so that they can easily be heard by all.
-The Bishops' Conferences can determine the place in the assembly from which women may read the Word of God;
+The bishops' conferences can determine the place in the assembly from which women may read the Word of God;

-(b) say the petitions of the General Intercessions (prayers of the faithful);
+b) Say the prayers of the faithful;

-(c) play the organ and other instruments which may be used in church; lead the singing of the assembly;
+c) Play the organ and other instruments which may be used in church; lead the singing of the assembly;

-(d) make announcements and give explanatory comments to aid the people's understanding of the rite; (e) fulfill certain offices of service to the faithful which in some places are usually entrusted to women, such as receiving the faithful at the doors of the church and directing them to their places, guiding them in processions, and collecting their offerings in church.29

-8. Special care and attention is due to the sacred vessels, vestments and church furnishings.
+d) Make announcements and give explanatory comments to

+aid the people's understanding of the rite;

+- e) Fulfill certain offices of service to the faithful which in some places are usually entrusted to women, such as receiving the faithful at the doors of the church and directing them to their places, guiding them in processions, and collecting their offerings in church.29 - 8.
+Special care and attention is due to the sacred vessels, vestments and church furnishings.
 Greater freedom is given with regard to their material and design, so that the various peoples and artists may have the widest possible scope for applying their talents to divine worship.
-However, the following should be kept in mind:

-(a) Things which are used for worship must always be "of high quality, durable, and suited to liturgical use."
-30 Thus common or household articles may not be used in the Liturgy.
+However, the following should be kept in mind: - a) Things which are used for worship must always be "of high quality, durable, and suited to liturgical use."
+Thus common or household articles may not be used in the liturgy.

-(b) Chalices and patens should be consecrated by the bishop before they are used; he will judge whether or not they are suitable for the Liturgy.
+b) Chalices and patens should be consecrated by the bishop before they are used; he will judge whether or not they are suitable for the liturgy.

-(c) "The vestment common to all ministers of whatever rank is the alb."
+c) "The vestment common to all ministers of whatever rank is the alb."
 31 The practice of wearing only a stole over the monastic cowl or ordinary clerical garb for concelebration is reproved as an abuse.
-It is never permitted to celebrate Mass or perform other sacred actions, such as the laying on of hands at ordinations or the administering of other sacraments or blessings, while wearing only the stole over non-clerical clothes.
+It is never permitted to celebrate Mass or perform other sacred actions, such as the laying on of hands at concerning increased opportunities for administering Holy Communion under both species, Sacramentali Communione, June 29, 1970, n.
+6: L'Osservatore Romano, Sept.
+3, 1970.